-The best selling womens shoe by Orthaheel is the Arcadia Casual Mary Jane, which comes with built in arch support and a “removable biomechanical orthotic footbed” – or an insole to you and me.
+The best selling womens shoe by Vionic is the Brisk Dash Mary Jane, which comes with built in arch support and a "removable biomechanical orthotic footbed" - or an insole to you and me.

 They get a good set of reviews and come in a range of different colours too, which I know is something women will see as important.